arheidar/tt09-chip-tapeout-110/docs/info.md

 ## How it works

 The circuit takes in a 4-bit number, with each bit of the input representing an input neuron.
 It then completes the forward pass for the network, while also calculating the loss function (MSE).
+Network consists of 4 input neurons, 8 hidden neurons, and 1 output neuron.
+Weights are initialized using a uniform distribution ranging from 0 to 1 (in an unsigned 1.7 fixed-point format).

 ## How to test